 The two most important categories in our rating system are the cost of trading and the broker’s trust score.
 To calculate a broker’s trust score, we take into account a range of factors, including their regulation history, years in business, liquidity provider etc.

-have a trust score, which is .
-This is largely down to them being regulated by , segregating client funds, being established for over years, and much more.
-For comparison:
+Forex.com have a AAA trust score .
+This is largely down to them being regulated by Financial Conduct Authority, segregating client funds, being segregating client funds, being established for over 19

 |Uses tier 1 banks|

 Want to see how Forex.com?
 We’ve compared their spreads, features, and key information below.